jlburgos/linux-scripts/README.md

 linux-scripts
 =============

-Random Linux scripts and cfg files.
+Random Linux scripts, config files, and other dot files.